ARI.HACK

 ARI comes with dozens of productivity modules built in like task manager, knowledge manager, fitness tracker, trip planner etc. You can custom any new module which solves a real problem or adds clear value.
 It can be professional/fun/creative/unique.. as long as it is useful!

 A laptop, charger, and anything you need to code.
-Optional: headphones, snacks, and ideas you want to explore.
+Optional: Bring some snacks.
+We have plenty of fresh coffee, teas and water.

 Yes.
 AI tools, open-source libraries, and frameworks are allowed.
 Disclose any pre-built code.